 INTRODUCTION

 Additive Manufacturing (AM), also known as 3D printing, is one of the most promising manufacturing technologies.
-It shows great potential in cost and energy reduction compared with other manufacturing techniques [1].
-It has incomparable advantage in fabricating parts with complex structures.
+It shows excellent potential in cost and energy reduction compared with other manufacturing techniques [1].
+It has an incomparable advantage in fabricating parts with complex structures.
 However, the process robustness, repeatability, and stability restrict the development of AM technologies.
-Therefore, the process monitoring, and anomaly detection become the pre-requisite of quality assurances for AM technologies.
+Therefore, the process monitoring and anomaly detection become the pre-requisite of quality assurances for AM technologies.